turingschool-examples/webpack-starter-kit/README.md

 Since code is separated into multiple files, you need to use the `import` and `export` syntax to share code across file.

 Here is a video that walks through some information about [import and export](https://www.youtube.com/watch?v=_3oSWwapPKQ).
 There are a lot of resources out there about `import` and `export`, and resources will sometimes call them `ES6 modules`.

+### HTML

+Add your HTML to the `index.html` file at the root of this directory.
+There is some boilerplate HTML that exists from the start that you can modify for your game.

+### CSS

+Add your CSS files in the `src/css` directory.
+There is a `base.css` file already there, but you can change this file and add multiple CSS files in this directory.
+Note that this project structure does not support SCSS.

+This might sound weird, but you need to `import` your CSS files in the JavaScript entry file (`index.js`) for the styles to be applied to your HTML.
+The example `base.css` file has already been imported in the JavaScript entry file.

 ## How to View Your Code in Action